 Bandcamp is an application categorized under “Music & Audio” in the Google play store.
-This application is developed by Bandcamp, Inc. and has content applicable to individuals aged three and above The compatibility of the application varies with the android device at use and it was last updated on August 17, 2020.
-The current version of the app varies with the android device at use and the size of the application is 11Mb.
+This application is developed by Bandcamp, Inc. and has content applicable to individuals aged three and above The compatibility of the application varies with the android device in use and it was last updated on 17 Oct 2022.
+The current version of the app varies with the android device in use and the size of the application is 11Mb.
 The application doesn’t contain ads.
-It is available in Google Play and it has in app purchase’s that further enhance the user experience.
-This application has more than 1,000,000 installs and has been reviewed by more than 24,000 users giving it a 4.1 rating in the Google Play Store.
+It is available in Google Play and it has in-app purchase’s that further enhance the user experience.
+This application has more than 1,000,000 installs and has been reviewed by more than 24,000 users giving it a 4.5 rating in the Google Play Store.

-The ability to play music is one of the key features in mobile phones since its inception in the early 2000’s.
+The ability to play music is one of the key features of mobile phones since their inception in the early 2000s.
 A smartphone without the ability to play music is not really a smartphone.
 It is a feature that is essential and always expected in every smartphone that is released.
 A lot of times smartphones don’t give much emphasis on creating default applications for editing and mixing audio.
 This is often overlooked and ignored.
-This has resulted in people completely ignoring this feature in the smart phone.
-Users could potentially be making beats and remixes that can be of monetary gain or just for fun.
+This has resulted in people completely ignoring this feature in the smartphone.
+Users could potentially be making beats and remixes that can be for monetary gain or just for fun.
 Bandcamp is an online service where musicians can share their music and sell it online.
-Its sleek design and name-your-own-price system has helped the service attract many great up-and – coming talent.
+Its sleek design and the name-your-own-price system have helped the service attract many great up-and-coming talents.

-Band camp is unique in a way that it truly appreciates the musicians in their platform.
-In Bandcamp a large proportion of the money does go direct to the musicians who wrote the music (a massive 85 percent of the money gets forwarded to the musician and 90 percent if your sales go beyond $5000).
-It’s also that their model lets you get in touch with the musicians via their Bandcamp accounts, or to more easily track down their personal web sites and Facebook/Twitter/Wordpress/etc pages from those account details.
+Band camp is unique in a way that it truly appreciates the musicians on their platform.
+In Bandcamp, a large proportion of the money does go directly to the musicians who wrote the music (a massive 85 percent of the money gets forwarded to the musician and 90 percent if your sales go beyond $5000).
+It’s also that their model lets you get in touch with the musicians via their Bandcamp accounts, or to more easily track down their personal websites and Facebook/Twitter/WordPress/etc pages from those account details.

-Another feature that seperates bandcamp from the rest is Many musicians already have their own personal web sites, but as always the problem is how we get people to discover those sites — some musicians release products under their own names; others via a band name or indeed several noms-de-plume depending on the genre, while plenty more release through a label alongside similarly minded stablemates.
+Another feature that separates Bandcamp from the rest is Many musicians already have their own personal websites, but as always the problem is how we get people to discover those sites — some musicians release products under their own names; others via a band name or indeed several noms-de-plume depending on the genre, while plenty more release through a label alongside similarly minded stablemates.
 However, if you just enter ‘musician’s name bandcamp’ into any search engine, and if their wares are available via Bandcamp, a link to the appropriate page should appear.
-This approach also bypasses the vagaries of navigating musician’s own web sites, whose design may vary from ‘quirky homespun’ to ‘designed-by-an-art-student impenetrable’.
+This approach also bypasses the vagaries of navigating musician’s own websites, whose design may vary from ‘quirky homespun’ to ‘designed-by-an-art-student impenetrable’.
 In Bandcamp the very first thing you see on each page is a large Play button, so you can be listening to your chosen musician within seconds.

 This is one of the only platforms that give their all to their content creators, which is extraordinary to see in this industry.